 Matt: “Your natural grey hair is often in better condition than your coloured hair but, due to the texture of grey hair, it can look worse.
 Grey hairs naturally have an open cuticle, unlike tinted hairs where the cuticle has been chemically shut.
 This means that grey hairs can often look dull, frizzy and in bad condition, in comparison to tinted hairs.

-“To combat this, use a deep conditioner such as the Everything Mask that’ll really hydrate and moisturise the hair.
+“To combat this, use a deep conditioner such as the Miracle Mask that’ll really hydrate and moisturise the hair.
 It's rich in Shea Butter so it will 'feed' the hair; makes hair softer, encourages shine and counteracts dull tones.”

-Don’t completely ditch the colour
+Don’t completely ditch the hair colour

 Josh: “There’s probably under 10% of people who have grey that’s silky and beautiful, silver platinum.
 Most people will need a little bit of help after they’ve grown out their colour as it’s rare to grey evenly.
 I would always advise that adding some highlights or lowlights for contrast will always make your natural grey hair look more premium.
 You can also prevent your grey going brassy by using our Icy Blonde Gloss, that neutralises any brassy, yellow tones and deep conditions hair.
-It also helps blend blonde and grey during the grow out process.
-I'd advise leaving on for 5 to ten minutes initially then building up to maximum of 20 to achieve your desired result.”
+It also helps blend blonde and grey hair during the grow out process.
+I'd advise leaving on for 5 to ten minutes initially then building up to a maximum of 20 to achieve your desired result.”

 Want to hear how members of our community embrace their grey hair?
 Read here why Kat, 23, loved her grey hair so much she dyed it silver or here to read Kate Watson-Smyth's (@madaboutthehouseinteriors) post that reveals her top interiors trends and why aged 50+ she's embracing her natural grey.